anotheri/cleverstack-visualCaptcha-demo/article.md

 ```
 We don't need a shim for visualCaptcha, because it supports AMD.

-#### 3. Including visualCaptcha directive into the html
+#### 3. Include visualCaptcha directive into the html

-I'll use login form for example of visualCaptcha implementation.
+We'll use login form for example of visualCaptcha implementation.
 Login module is stored in `frontend/app/modules/cs_session` folder.
-There is a `frontend/app/modules/cs_session/views/login.html` view for presentation this module in the browser window.
+We use `frontend/app/modules/cs_session/views/login.html` file to present this module in the browser window.
 To add visual captcha on login form we need to add next code into the `login.html` file:

 ```html
 <form id="login" ng-submit="login()">